JonCooperWorks/wgrpcd/README.md

 I use it to put `wgrpcd` clients on Heroku while being able to revoke access and maintain better audit logs of access to `wgrpcd`.
 Use the `-auth0` flag to enable OAuth2, and pass your auth0 [Domain and API Identifier](https://auth0.com/docs/get-started/set-up-apis) with the `-auth0-domain` and `-auth0-api-identifier` flags.
 Using `wgrpcd` with auth0 makes it easier to revoke compromised client credentials and makes logs more granular.

+### AWS Cognito
+`wgrpcd` supports [AWS Cognito](https://aws.amazon.com/cognito/) as an Open ID Provider.
+`wgrpcd` clients must be added as an [App Client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html) using the Client Credentials grant type in Cognito.

+### Permissions
 `wgrpcd` clients authenticated with auth0 will only be able to access the gRPC method names specified as OAuth2 scopes.
+On AWS, this means your API Identifier must be `/wgrpcd.WireguardRPC`, and the scope should be named after the method name, like `CreatePeer`.

 ```
 // Permissions allow wgrpcd to limit access to methods on its gRPC server based on configuration with an OpenID provider.